williamdemeo/Math207-Spring2015/schedule/README.md

 ---------------------------------------------------------
 **Tuesday 4/21**
 6.2 The Kernel and Range of a Linear Transformation

+**Thursday 4/23**
 6.3 Matrices for Linear Transformations

-**Thursday 4/23**
-6.4 Transition Matrices and Similarity
 **QUIZ 8:** 5.4, 6.1

 ### Chapter 7: Eigenvalues and Eigenvectors

 ---------------------------------------------------------
 **Tuesday 4/28**
+6.4 Transition Matrices and Similarity
 7.1 Eigenvalues and Eigenvectors

+**Thursday 4/30**
 7.2 Diagonalization

-**Thursday 4/30**
-7.3 Symmetric Matrices and Orthogonal Diagonalization
 **QUIZ 8:** 6.2--6.4

 ---------------------------------------------------------